• Skip to primary navigation

 If you're planning an RV trip to the Seattle Area, Lake Pleasant RV Park in Bothell, Washington is a fantastic place to stay.

-We spent a couple of weeks at Lake Pleasant in May and June of 2021 and are heading back for a 3 month stretch in 2023.
+We spent a couple of weeks at Lake Pleasant in May and June of 2021 and then stayed for 5 months in 2023!

 Bothell is a suburb of Seattle located about 30 minutes from downtown, and Lake Pleasant is a haven in the middle of suburban sprawl.